paulsengroup/hictk/docs/format_conversion.rst

 Converting from .hic to .[m]cool
 --------------------------------

-Converting from .hic to .cool or .mcool formats consists of the following operations
+Converting from .hic to .cool or .mcool formats involves the following operations

 #.
 Fetch the list of available resolutions
 #.
 For each resolution to be converted: